acg12/Qualif_Flutter/README.md

 # LookGood

-A project for BINUS' lab assistant qualification phase (Flutter).
 LookGood is an e-commerce application for LookGood, a local business that sells clothes and other fashion items for men and women.

 ## Requirements given:
 Build a mobile app using Flutter.
 The app should have 5 Pages, a Login Page, Home Page, Items Page, and a Detail Page, the details will be provided below.
 Please consider your mobile app’s UI/UX to be appropriate for the customer segment.